Northwestern Steel and Wire: Production in the modern era

-By 1968 NWSW installed a massive 250 ton furnace but it was during the 1970s that the scale of the furnaces at the Sterling plant became truly enormous.
-In 1971 and 1976 two 400 ton Electro-Melt furnaces were put in place, by George F Reitzel Electric.
+By 1968, NWSW had installed a massive 250-ton furnace, but it was during the 1970s that the scale of the furnaces at the Sterling plant became truly enormous.
+This capacity allowed NWSW to achieve the ranking of "15th or 16th largest United States steel concern, depending on whether it is ranked by tonnage output or dollar volume."
+In the 1970 fiscal year, NWSW's revenue was nearly $160 million.

+In 1971 and 1976 two 400-ton Electro-Melt furnaces were put in place, by George F Reitzel Electric.
 Those were the largest furnaces in the world at the time.
-A third furnace was converted to 400 ton capacity in 1979.
-In the same year NWSW employed 4,678 people, the highest number it ever employed as Whiteside County's largest industry.
+A third furnace was converted to 400-ton capacity in 1979.
+In the same year, NWSW employed 4,678 people, the highest number ever employed as Whiteside County's largest industry.

 The 1980s started with a worldwide steel depression.
 That, coupled with stiffer competition, resulted in a significant downturn for the company.
 For example, during the fourth quarter of 1984 NWSW lost $15.8 million.
-During the same period a year later they lost $10.4 million.
+During the same period a year later, they lost $10.4 million.